zerkalica/babel-plugin-transform-metadata/README.md

 -	We can't change reflection polyfill: Reflection object loaded as global.
 -	Main idea of babel-plugin-angular2-annotations is compability with angular2 in babel environment and contains unnecessary functionality: typescript-style decorators support.
 -	Metadata provided only for array-style arguments, not for object-style.
--	Metadata provided for all classes, but this is unnecessary, only for exported
+-	Metadata provided for all classes, but this is unnecessary

 .babelrc options
 ----------------